Skip to main content

 Here are three rules we give every US company hiring offshore Flutter talent for the first time:

-Rule 2: Always do a paid trial.
+Rule 2: Always do a paid pilot sprint.
 One to two weeks.
 Real work from your backlog, not a fabricated test project.
 Pay full rate.
-Judge the output — code quality, communication cadence, how they handle ambiguity.
-If they ask clarifying questions, that's a good sign.
-If they go silent for three days and deliver something you didn't ask for, run.
+Judge the output: code quality, communication cadence, how they handle ambiguity.
+If they ask clarifying questions, that is a good sign.
+If they go silent for three days and deliver something you did not ask for, run.

 Rule 3: Never send the full codebase before establishing trust.
 Start with a standalone module or feature.
 Give repo access only to the specific directories they need.
 Use branch-level permissions if your Git platform supports it.
 Expand access as trust builds over 4-8 weeks.